Khanhduong123/Khanhduong123/README.md

 ### Hi everyone 👋

 I'm Khanh, currently I'm a 3rd year student at FPT University with my current major being Artificial Intelligence.
-I can do work related to computer vision and natural language processing.
+I can do work related to computer vision and natural language preprocessing.

 Here are some ideas to get you started: